jperezlatimes/dotfiles/README.md

 # dotfiles

-A repository of all my dotfiles
+A repository of all my dotfile

+adding something